sparkfabrik/company-playbook/content/working-at-sparkfabrik/impact-assessment.md

 For each point in the impact assessment card, you can mark out one of three possible values:

 * **I still can't match the expectation**: You feel you still can't jump the bar.
-Take a short note of how you think you can do better and discuss about it in 1-on-1 meeting with your responsible, your senior colleagues or HR.
+Take a short note of how you think you can do better and discuss about it in one-on-one meeting with your responsible, your senior colleagues or HR.
 * **I deliver what's expected**: You think you're a perfect fit - or can be a perfect fit if you're assessing your match for a new seniority level or for a project role.
 * **I exceed this expectation**: You think you are doing (or you can do) more than expected.
 Take a short note so we can discuss this and, if we all agree, reward your merits.